rednaga/APKiD/README.md

 pip install -e .[dev,test]
 ```

 If the above doesn't work, due to permission errors dependent on your local machine and where Python has been installed, try specifying the `--user` flag.
-This is likely needed if you are working on OSX:
+This is likely needed if you're not using a virtual environment:

 ```bash
 pip install -e .[dev,test] --user